C

 corrigendum (noun)

 A thing to be corrected, typically an error in a printed book.
-(OD)
+(NOA)

 An error in a printed work discovered after printing and shown with its correction on a separate sheet.
 (MW)